-We share the biggest content marketing fails, so you don’t go on to make them.
+We share the biggest content marketing fails- such as a lack of editorial skills and self-awareness- so you don’t go on to make them.

 Brand journalism is on the rise.
 According to the Content Marketing Institute, UK marketers allocate 31% of their budget to content marketing and 56% of marketers plan to spend more in 2015.
 That is because they are enticed by the rewards that content marketing can bring if done effectively.